mitevpi/data-vue/README.md

 ## Documentation

-Full documentation can be found on the [GitHub Pages Site](https://mitevpi.github.io/data-vue/) for this project.
-Example usages and component demos can be found on [CodeSandbox](http://bit.ly/v3js-demo).
+Full documentation can be found on the [GitHub Pages Site](https://mitevpi.github.io/data-vue/) for this project.Editable example usages and component demos can be found on [CodeSandbox](http://bit.ly/v3js-demo), and a [deployed demo](http://bit.ly/v3js-deployed) is also available.

 ## Developer Documentation